 Texans at Jaguars, Sunday, 1 p.m. on CBS

 In case you didn't know, there's a new bully on the block and its name is Jacksonville.
 The Jaguars took a major step towards respectability by out-muscling Seattle.
 The Jags control the AFC South.
 Their athleticism and physicality on both sides of the ball is impressive.
 Meanwhile, as if the Texans' QB situation isn't unstable enough, starter Tom Savage is in the concussion protocol.
 It's going to be a long day for Houston.

 Rams at Seahawks, Sunday, 4:05 p.m. on FOX

 The Rams have no one to blame but themselves for their loss to Eagles.
-The Seahawks are one game behind the Rams in the NFC West and must shake off he cobwebs after getting roughed up by Jacksonville.
+The Seahawks are one game behind the Rams in the NFC West and must shake off the cobwebs after getting roughed up by Jacksonville.
 The 'Hawks beat the Rams earlier this season.
 Seattle continues to hurt on defense.
-The heart of their D, linebackers Bobby Wagner (hamstring) and K.J.
-Wright (concussion) are questionable for this huge showdown.
+The heart of its D, linebackers Bobby Wagner (hamstring) and K.J.
+Wright (concussion), are questionable for this huge showdown.
 The Rams know what's at stake and they haven't lost two in a row all season.
-The Boys from SoCal get their revenge.
+The boys from SoCal get their revenge.

 Patriots at Steelers, Sunday, 4:25 p.m. on CBS